 Starting a Project

 It is easy to start a project for the STM32G071RB Nucleo evaluation kit in the TouchGFX Designer.
-Click "Change" on the Application Template and select the STM32G071 Nucleo.
-This template is developed specifically for the Nucleo-G071RB kit with the X-Nucleo-GFX01M1 display shield.
+Click on the "Create New" button and search for STM32G071 Nucleo.
+This board setup is developed specifically for the Nucleo-G071RB kit with the X-Nucleo-GFX01M1 display shield.

-The application template supports the NOR flash, the display, and the buttons.
-The display can be used both in portrait and horisontal mode.
+The TouchGFX board setup supports the NOR flash, the display, and the buttons.
+The display can be used both in portrait and horizontal mode.

 The display orientation can be change in the TouchGFX Designer in the Config -> Display section:

-The display on the X-Nucleo-GFX01M1 shield is natively portrait orientated (higher than wide), but it can easily be used with horizontal orientation.
+The display on the X-Nucleo-GFX01M1 shield is natively portrait oriented (higher than wide), but it can easily be used with horizontal orientation.

 As mentioned above the display resolution is 240 x 320 pixels.
 A total of 76.800 pixels or 153.600 bytes.
 The SPI connection between the MCU and the display is running at 32 MHz.
 This allows us to transfer 4 MBytes/s or 2M pixels/s.